 Along side and in the wake of my athletic career I explored and generated opportunities to perform in stage, TV, film and other professional productions and developed as a physical performance coach working with dancers, actors, physical theater and other performing artists to help them find a relevant physical vocabulary and range for their performance.

-These activities and more lead to my being approached by the young and innovative Cirque du Soleil company with which I went on, in various positions, to contribute for nearly a decade, to develop and create performances as well as adaptive performance programs for the production and upkeep of more than 9 shows and special projects.
+These activities and more lead to my being approached by the young and innovative Cirque du Soleil company with which I went on, in various positions, to contribute for nearly a decade, to develop, adapt and create performances as well as performance training programs for the production and upkeep of more than 9 shows and special projects.